 These dainty cookies are an eye catching part of a Christmas cookie display, too!

 Like many of you, we love to have quite an assortment of Christmas cookies to share with friends and family...and whether you make these meringue cookies with eggnog or our gingerbread spice, they are always a hit!

 - 3 large egg whites (room temperature)

-**To make the 'Gingerbread' meringue cookies shown in the photos with our white eggnog meringue cookies: Follow all instructions but increase the vanilla paste (or extract) to 1 tsp and substitute 1 tsp of our Homemade German Gingerbread Spice Blend (Lebkuchengewurz) for the 1/4 tsp of nutmeg.
+- **To make the 'Gingerbread' meringue cookies shown in the photos with our white eggnog meringue cookies: Follow all instructions but increase the vanilla paste (or extract) to 1 teaspoon and substitute 1 teaspoon of our Homemade German Gingerbread Spice Blend (Lebkuchengewurz) for the ¼ teaspoon of nutmeg.